Lise la Cour: Biography

 Léonide Massine's Le beau Danube (1962), the pas de six in Napoli (1963) and Balanchine's The Four Temperaments (1963).

 She went on to partner her husband-to-be Peter Martins in Hans Brenaa's Stemninger (1964).
 They married in December 1965 and had one child together: Nilas Christian (1967).
 She played Elisa in Bournonville's Le Conservatoire (1965) and performed in Flemming Flindt's The Young Man Must Marry (1967).
 In the late 1970s, she turned to choreography with Daniel Bohr's Kurt Weill Cabaret (1978).
 The first of her own works was the western ballet Gry (1982).
 Six years later, in collaboration with the composer Bent Fabricius-Bjerre and the artist and scenographer Bjørn Wiinblad she developed the choreography for various fairy tales by Hans Christian Andersen, starting with The Shepherdess and the Chimney Sweeper (1888).
 It was followed by Den Grimme Ælling (The Ugly Duckling, 1989), Klods Hans (Blockhead Hans, 1990), Den Lille Havfrue (The Little Mermaid, 1992) and Fyrtøjet (The Tinderbox, 1995).

 In 1988, she accepted Frank Andersen's invitation to become Deputy Artistic Director of the Royal Danish Ballet.
 In 1999, she was appointed Director of the Royal Danish Opera, a post she held until 2001.
 She also chaired Ballettens Private Pensionskasse, contributing to the funding of retirement pensions for elderly dancers.

 In 2002, she moved to San Jose, California, where she was appointed school director of the Ballet San Jose until she established her own school, Lise la Cour's LaCademy of Ballet, in 2012.
 She died in San Jose on 13 August 2016.

 Personal life

 La Cour was divorced from Peter Martins in 1969.
-In 1981, she married the conductor Frans Henrik Rasmussen, with a divorce in 1994.
+In 1981, she married the conductor Frans Henrik Rasmussen, but divorce in 1994.
 They had two children together: Ask (1982) and Mikkel (1984).
 In 1998, she married the singer Bengt Göran Torsten Bjernhager, who died in 2009.
 Her fourth and last husband was Roger Lyness of San Jose who survived her.
 Her son Ask la Cour was a principal dancer with the New York City Ballet.